Redot-Engine/org.redotengine.Redot/README.md

 ## Using an external script editor

-This version of Godot is built with special [permissions](https://github.com/flathub/org.godotengine.Godot/blob/394f81c3310b82f5069ea917bb21f49888f818c6/org.godotengine.Godot.yaml#L46) to be able to run commands on the host system outside of the sandbox via [flatpak-spawn](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-spawn).
+This version of Redot is built with special [permissions](https://github.com/flathub/org.redotengine.Redot/blob/394f81c3310b82f5069ea917bb21f49888f818c6/org.redotengine.Redot.yaml#L46) to be able to run commands on the host system outside of the sandbox via [flatpak-spawn](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-spawn).
 This is done by prefixing the command with `flatpak-spawn --host`.
 For example, if you want to run `gnome-terminal` on the host system outside of the sandbox, you can do so by running `flatpak-spawn --host gnome-terminal`.

-To spawn an external editor in Godot, all command line arguments must be split from the commands path in the [external editor preferences](https://docs.godotengine.org/en/latest/getting_started/editor/external_editor.html) and because the command needs to be prefixed with `"flatpak-spawn --host"`, the **Exec Path** is replaced by `flatpak-spawn` and the **Exec Flags** are prefixed by `--host [command path]`.
+To spawn an external editor in Redot, all command line arguments must be split from the commands path in the [external editor preferences](https://docs.redotengine.org/en/latest/getting_started/editor/external_editor.html) and because the command needs to be prefixed with `"flatpak-spawn --host"`, the **Exec Path** is replaced by `flatpak-spawn` and the **Exec Flags** are prefixed by `--host [command path]`.

-For example, for Visual Studio Code, where your [external editor preferences](https://docs.godotengine.org/en/3.2/getting_started/editor/external_editor.html) would *normally* look like this...
+For example, for Visual Studio Code, where your [external editor preferences](https://docs.redotengine.org/en/3.2/getting_started/editor/external_editor.html) would *normally* look like this...

 ```text
 Exec Path:  code